Leadership and HRM

 Teaching and Learning Strategy

-Lectures and class discussions within a two-hour lecture per week in each semester.
+Lectures, class discussions and case-studies within a two-hour lecture per week in each semester.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Exploring - Able to investigate, research and consider alternatives